Welcome

 We're proud to belong to the Brigshaw Learning Partnership MAT, working together with six other school, sharing our experiences, expertise and resources.
 Our mission is to provide a cradle to career education that allows our children to enjoy lives of choice and opportunity.

-Being part of the BLP allows for exceptional education and opportunities in our community and to be part of an all through journey from reception, through to 6th form.
+Being part of the BLP allows for exceptional education and opportunities in our community and to be part of an all through journey from Nursery right through to 6th form.
 Our shared ambition is underpinned by a commitment to our values of equality, integrity and resilience.

 Equality